Orange County Prospective Projects

 Orange County would like to understand how to better fund solar power in individual homes and throughout the community.
-In addition to learning more about investing in solar power, showing specific entities and individuals in the community how to utilize and install solar panels is crucial in developing alternative energy sources.
+In addition to learning more about investing in solar power, showing specific entities in the community how to install solar panels is crucial.

 - Understand how to make solar power systems affordable

 - Develop funding strategies to install solar panels throughout the community